martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 ## Interactions with Key Continuity {#continuity}

-Systems that use key continuity might be able to detect an unknown key-share attack if a session with either the attacker or the geniune peer (i.e., the victim whose fingerprint was copied by an attacker) was established in the past.
+Systems that use key continuity (as defined in Section 15.1 of {{?ZRTP=RFC6189}}
+or as recommended in Section 7 of {{?FINGERPRINT}}) might be able to detect an unknown key-share attack if a session with either the attacker or the geniune peer (i.e., the victim whose fingerprint was copied by an attacker) was established in the past.
 Whether this is possible depends on how key continuity is implemented.

 Implementations that maintain a single database of identities with an index on peer keys could discover that the identity saved for the peer key does not match